hariz-af/CrowdTune/README.md

 ## Research & Academic Engagement

-- IEEE International Online Conference (Japan)
+- Presented at an IEEE International Conference (Japan)
-- CrowdTune submitted to Prototype for Humanity (Dubai), an international innovation platform focused on impactful student-led technologies.
+- Submitted to Prototypes for Humanity (Dubai), an international platform showcasing impactful student-led innovations

 ---